My Ideal Client

 Benefits of Therapy

-I may challenge some assumptions or perceptions or propose different ways of looking at, thinking about, or managing situations that may feel upsetting or you may feel challenged or disappointed.
+I may challenge some assumptions or perceptions or propose different ways of looking at, thinking about, or managing situations that may feel upsetting.
 Attempting to resolve issues that brought you to therapy in the first place may result in changes that were not originally intended.
 Psychotherapy may result in decisions about changing behaviors, employment, substance use, schooling, or relationships.
 Sometimes a decision that is positive for one family member is viewed negatively by another family member.
 Change will sometimes happen quickly, but more often it will take time and patience on your part.
 There is no guarantee that counseling will yield positive or intended results.
 During the course of therapy, I will utilize various therapeutic approaches according, in part, to the problem that is being treated, your choices, and feedback, and my assessment of what may benefit you.
 These approaches include but are not limited to supportive, psychodynamic, body-oriented, developmental, mindfulness, art, music or psycho-educational.

 The Time Commitment